-- Litter, construction debris, and construction chemicals exposed to stormwater shall be prevented from being discharged offsite. - 9.
+- 8. Litter, construction debris, and construction chemicals exposed to stormwater shall b prevented from being discharged offsite. - 9.
 All spoils (excavated material) generated from the project site must be stored on-site with proper E&S controls.
-For storage or disposal of spoils at another site on the Edwards Aquifer Recharge Zone, the owner of the site must receive approval of a water pollution abatement plan for the placement of fill material or mass grading prior to the placement of spoils at the other site. - 10.
-If portions of the site will have a temporary or permanent cease in construction activity lasting longer than 14 days, soil stabilization in those areas shall be initiated as soon as possible prior to the 14th day of inactivity.
-If activity will resume prior to the 21st day, stabilization measures are not required.
-If drought conditions or inclement weather prevent action by the 14th day, stabilization measures shall be initiated as soon as possible. - 1.
-The following records shall be maintained and made available to the TCEQ upon request: - the dates when major grading activities occur; - the dates when construction activities temporarily or permanently cease on a portion of the site: and - the dates when stabilization measures are initiated. - 12.
-The holder of any approved Edward Aquifer protection plan must notify the appropriate regional office in writing and obtain approval from the executive director prior to initiating any of the following: - any physical or operational modification of any water pollution abatement structure(s), including but not limited to ponds, dams, berms, sewage treatment plants, and diversionary structures; - any change in the nature or character of the regulated activity from that which was originally approved or a change which would significantly impact the ability of the plan to prevent pollution of the Edwards Aquifer; - C. any development of land previously identified as undeveloped in the original water pollution abatement plan.
+For storage or disposal of spoils at another site on the Edwards Aquife Recharge Zone, the owner of the site must receive approval of a water pollution abatement plan for the placement of fill material or mass grading prior to the placement of spoils at the other site. - 10.
+If portions of the site will have a temporary or permanent cease in construction activity lastin longer than 14 days, soil stabilization in those areas shall be initiated as soon as possible prior to the 14th day of inactivity.
+If activity will resume prior to the 21st day, stabilization measure are not required.
+If drought conditions or inclement weather prevent action by the 14th day stabilization measures shall be initiated as soon as possible. - 11.
+The following records shall be maintained and made available to the TCEQ upon request: - the dates when major grading activities occur; - the dates when construction activities temporarily or permanently cease on a portion of the site; and - the dates when stabilization measures are initiated. - 12.
+The holder of any approved Edward Aquifer protection plan must notify the appropriat regional office in writing and obtain approval from the executive director prior to initiating an of the following: - A. any physical or operational modification of any water pollution abatement structure(s including but not limited to ponds, dams, berms, sewage treatment plants, an diversionary structures; - B. any change in the nature or character of the regulated activity from that which wa originally approved or a change which would significantly impact the ability of the pla to prevent pollution of the Edwards Aquifer; - C. any development of land previously identified as undeveloped in the original water pollution abatement plan.

-Austin Regional Office 12100 Park 35 Circle, Building A Austin, Texas 78753-1808 Phone (512) 339-2929 Fax (512) 339-3795

-San Antonio Regional Office 14250 Judson Road San Antonio, Texas 78233-4480 Phone (210) 490-3096 Fax (210) 545-4329
+Austin Regional Office 12100 Park 35 Circle, Building A Austin, Texas 78753-1808 Phone (512) 339-2929 Fax (512) 339-3795 San Antonio Regional Office 14250 Judson Road San Antonio, Texas 78233-4480 Phone (210) 490-3096 Fax (210) 545-4329 Fax (512) 339-3795 Fax (210) 545-4329